 Northstar Village Childcare

 If you had kids who aren’t old enough to ski or just don’t want to that doesn’t have to stop you from enjoying the slopes.
 Northstar Ski Resort offers childcare for kids 2-6 years old from 8:30am-4:30pm.
 Your child’s stay includes lunch, snacks, and both indoor and outdoor play.
 You can find the most up to date rates here.
+If you’re considering ski resorts in other states I highly recommend Northstar’s sister property in Colorado, Keystone Ski Resort, it’s perfect for families.

 Things to Do at Northstar Village